eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.xpath/README.md

 A simple xpath query to fetch the Azimut value does not work as it does not address the namespace.

-To Address the namespace in the query there are two ways  and .

 There are two ways to address the namespace.
 * Simple path which may not work in complex XML.
 * With full qualified path.